mawngo/gitbatch/README.md

 ## MacOS User

-Using @ssh mode you may need to add key manually:
+Using @ssh mode, you may need to add key manually:

 ```shell
 chmod 600 ~/.ssh/id_rsa